 Analyzing and interpreting gDNA gel electrophoresis results:

 See the well 9: the DNA is trying to come out from the gel but not migrated properly.
 Also, the smear above the DNA is indicating the contamination of the RNA.
 All other DNAs are degraded.

 From 64 to 79, in each well DNA is trying to come out of the well but some DNA remained inside the well.
 A couple of reasons are responsible for that Firstly, the wells are broken during sample loading (see 72, 74, 75, 76, 77, 78) and secondly, the air bubbles were formed during the gel casting.

-One another possibility in this image is that the comb is not placed properly or the gel is disturbed during the removal of the comb. due to this reasons, the gDNA is unable to come out of the well.
+One another possibility in this image is that the comb is not placed properly or the gel is disturbed during the removal of the comb. due to these reasons, the gDNA is unable to come out from the well.

 Furthermore, smearing above the DNA indicates the high contamination of RNA into the sample and smearing behind the DNA band (in the wells 75, 76, 77, 78, 79) indicates the contamination of protein.

 Conclusively, the DNA is not extracted properly and the gel preparation is poor.

 The DNA in the wells 50, 51, 52, 53, 54 and 55 are degraded.
 The concentration of the DNA is very high in the well 59 hence it can not come out of the well.
 The comb is not removed properly from the wells 56, 59,60, 61 and 62.
 The DNA samples are highly contaminated with proteins and RNAs (59 to 62).

 The DNA in the wells 31, 32, 33, 34 and 35 are highly contaminated with RNA.
 Now see the wells 37, 38, 39 and 40, the gel is not poured properly so the air bubbles have remained inside the wells which hindered DNA from migrating towards positive pole.